- The Best Dog Bathtub

 It can be a pretty daunting task if you’ve never washed your dog before- especially if you don’t know how they’ll react to this new experience.
 The good news is that, over time, they become more comfortable with the idea of bathing and even become trained as to how to behave, when having their bath.
 In order to get to that point a little sooner, follow these tips:

 - Brush your dog before starting: This will help get rid of any tough knots or tangles.
 It’ll also stop lots of loose hair getting into the drain and plugging-up your new dog bath!
+Find out more about dog shedding brush and dematting tools for dogs here.

 - Always make this a fun experience for your dog: Dog’s react to positive reinforcement, so bring along plenty of treats and maybe a toy that they’re particularly fond of.
+Check out our guides on the best dog treats and best dog toys.

 - Always remain calm: Dogs take their cue from their humans, so a nervous human will make a nervous dog and vice versa.
 Even if your dog looks a little stressed, use a happy, calm voice and maintain your course of action.
+For more options, check out our detailed review of calming supplements for dogs.

 - Get everything ready: Your dog will immediately take the opportunity to jump out of their wash tub if you leave their side to go and grab something you need, so get all of your lotions and potions together before starting.